gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **18w15a**
 - Currently dolphins can be equipped with armor, which is unobtainable in future versions.
 - Dolphins can ride in boats currently, which is unobtainable in future versions.
+- Bonemealing a Small Grass underneath a block will grow into a double tall grass and will break the block above it

 **18w20a**
 - Placing a conduit defaults it to a waterlogged state, allowing for water in the nether.